-Through our international agent, PBS International, we will also place the program in foreign markets and generate foreign versions, as we did with Breaking the Maya Code (which has already broadcast in dozens of international markets, from Latin America and Europe to Al-Jazeera and Iranian television).
+Through our international agent, PBS International, we will also place the program in foreign markets and generate foreign versions, as we did with Maya Code (which has already broadcast in dozens of international markets, from Latin America, Europe and Japan to Al-Jazeera and Iranian television).
 We will make particular effort to distribute the Spanish-language version of The Royal Cup through U.S. and Latin American Spanish-language television networks.

-It should be noted that release of this film will come as the year 2012 is approaching.
-December 21, 2012 marks the end of a 5200 year cycle in the Maya Calendar, a fact that some are turning into an apocalyptic prophecy.
-This is bringing a huge amount of media attention including scores of books, hundreds of articles and thousands of web sites, as well as a Hollywood blockbuster starring John Cusack and Danny Glover to be released in Nov.
-2009.
-There are even cel-phone apps counting down to 2012 in Maya glyphs.
+It should be noted that this film will be released in 2012.
+December 21, 2012 marks the end of a 5200year cycle in the Maya Calendar, a fact that some people are turning into an apocalyptic prophecy.
+This is bringing a huge amount of media attention including scores of books, hundreds of articles and thousands of web sites, as well as the Hollywood blockbuster starring John Cusack and Danny Glover, which was released in 2009.
+There are even cell-phone apps counting down to December 21, 2012 in Maya glyphs.

 This attention will grow exponentially as the date approaches.
 While much of this is apocalyptic pseudoscience, the thirst for real information on the ancient Maya and their culture will also be whetted.
 This will provide an expanded audience for The Royal Cup, and an opportunity to counter 2012 sensationalism with the extraordinary realities of the Maya world.
-It will also create a dramatic spike in the appetite among broadcasters for well-made programs on the Maya.
-As soon as the bulk of funding is in place, and with the leverage a funded project will provide, we will initiate exploratory conversations with the broadcasters named above.
+It is also creating a dramatic spike in the appetite among broadcasters for well-made programs on the Maya.